 Accreditation is a voluntary system of self-regulation, carried out by peer-review, in which an institution or program is assessed against a set of standards.

-Colleges and universities are authorized to award degrees by a regional authority.
-The Council of Higher Education Accreditation and the U.S. Department of Education recognize eight regional accreditation agencies with this authority.
+Colleges and universities are authorized to award degrees by a nationally recognized accreditation agency.
+The Council of Higher Education Accreditation and the U.S. Department of Education recognize eight accreditation agencies with this authority (formerly known as regional accreditors before a recent rule change by the Department of Education).
 Western is accredited by the Northwest Commission on Colleges and Universities (NWCCU).

 - Represents the highest form of accreditation a university can achieve and communicates the value of Western's degrees and certificates to stakeholders, employers and the public.

 - Permits Western students to receive federal financial aid.